apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 The puppy will probably not understand what you want it to do at the beginning.
 That's okay.
 Instead of rewarding the action that you're ultimately training for, you can give lesser rewards for stuff along the way.
 If you want it to fetch the stick, you can reward it for going over to investigate the stick after you throw it.
 You use the clicker to mark the moment that it did something right, so that it understands what caused it to be rewarded.
 Then the next time you throw the stick it will probably run to stand next to it.
 Get it to do this consistently, and start to back off the rewards.
 It will probably get bored and start trying things.
 The moment it puts its mouth on the stick, give it another click to mark the moment and a reward.
 It will keep doing it.
 When the puppy wanders closer to you, give it another click.
 A few more times, and it will have figured it out.
 The puppy probably would not have figured it out if all you clicked for was a successful fetch.

 Anyway.
 Long extended metaphor.
-But I think RL is RL is RL whether it's on puppies or people or language models.
+But I think RL is RL is RL whether it's performed on puppies or people or language models.
 I also think it's interesting that we don't currently have an analog in LLM RL for for backing off the rewards once a behavior is established.
 Also known in operant conditioning as schedule thinning.
 Interestingly, we do have an analog for the clicker.
-For marking, to use the conditioning word.
-We have credit assignment algorithms, for example <a href="https://arxiv.org/abs/2510.00194">GRPO-λ</a>.
+For marking, we have credit assignment algorithms, for example <a href="https://arxiv.org/abs/2510.00194">GRPO-λ</a>.

 Anyway, point is, think about the target output distribution you want.
-If you're thinking about RL, think about how to get there.
+If you're thinking about RL, think about how to get there too.

 ## Finetuning Entropy